 The EBITDA margin represents the operating margin before depreciation and amortization and is estimated based on the margin achieved in the period immediately before the budget period and on estimated future development in the market.
 Committed operational efficiency programs are taken into consideration.
-In 2021, 2020 and 2019, management assumed EBITDA margin of 19.77% to 43.99%, 7.85% to 49.26% and 6.00% to 15.00%, respectively.
+In 2022, 2021 and 2019, management assumed EBITDA margin of 1.60% to 62.60%, 19.77% to 43.99% and 6.00% to 15.00%, respectively.

 Management recognizes that unfavorable conditions can materially affect the assumptions used in the determination of value-in-use.
-An increase of 10.5% to over 100.0% discount rates, or a reduction of growth rates of 20.0% to over 100.0% would give a value-in-use equal to the carrying amount of the cash generating units.
+An increase of 10.5% discount rates, or a reduction of growth rates of 20.0% would give a value-in-use equal to the carrying amount of the cash generating units.